You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 Another restaurant in town that prides itself on providing locally sourced food is the award-winning Eala Bhán (pronounced “Aila Wan”).

-Other great eats for lunch while visiting Sligo can be found at Lyons Cafe, part of the Lyons department store, an institution in Sligo since 1878.
+Other great eats in Sligo town include Lyons Cafe, part of the Lyons department store, an institution in Sligo since 1878.

 The Lyons Department store in Sligo, which includes a popular cafe, one of several eateries to check out when visiting Sligo.
 Photo courtesy of Lyons Cafe.